Better Together - Azure Active Directory Privileged Identity Management and Authentication Context

 - On the Role setting details - Global Administrator page, choose Edit

-- On the Edit role setting - Global Administrator page, enable the On activation, require Azure AD Conditional Access authentication context setting, and choose the Require FIDO2 for Azure AD GA Role Activation authentication context.
+- On the Edit role setting – Global Administrator page, enable the On activation, require Entra ID Conditional Access authentication context setting, and choose the Require FIDO2 for Entra ID GA Role Activation authentication context.

 - Click Update